Port Macquarie: Central business district

 Port Macquarie's central business district contains two shopping centres, many specialty stores, a marina, and the starting point for the 9 km coastal walk, a scenic walking trail that travels from Westport Park, through the Port Macquarie CBD to Tacking Point Lighthouse.
 The Glasshouse, a centrally located arts, conference and entertainment centre, includes a visitor-information facility.
 Bus services link the town with Laurieton, Wauchope, Kempsey, Lake Cathie and Bonny Hills.

-The main shopping centre Port Central, sits next to the Glasshouse, a hub of culture and entertainment, boasting a 594-seat theatre, performance and art studio, gallery, Visitor Information Centre, shop and theatre bar.
+The main shopping centre Port Central, sits next to the Glasshouse, a hub of culture and entertainment, boasting a 594-seat theatre, performance and art studio, gallery, visitor information centre, shop and theatre bar.

 One of Australia's largest internet finance comparison websites, Credit Card Compare, now called Finty, was founded in Port Macquarie by Andrew and David Boyd.

+Port Macquarie consists of 22 suburbs and localities that form its greater residential and regional footprint.
+These include Port Macquarie itself as the central hub, along with coastal suburbs such as Flynns Beach, Shelly Beach, Lighthouse Beach, Lake Cathie, Bonny Hills, Dunbogan, and Laurieton.
+Riverside and rural locations include Settlement Point, Hibbard, Blackmans Point, North Shore, Fernbank Creek, Rawdon Island, and Telegraph Point.

+To the west and inland, suburbs like Lake Innes, King Creek, Sancrox, Thrumster, Ascot Park, and Clifton are growing residential and semi-rural communities.
+Emerald Downs adds a more established suburban character near town.

 Transit Hill

 Transit Hill to the south is crowned by telecommunication towers.
 The district is the site of two arterial roads which provide a direct link between Lighthouse Beach and Port Macquarie CBD.
 The main intersection of Pacific and Kennedy Drive is situated midway up Transit Hill.
 It is an area of high-priced real estate owing to ocean and city views.
 Transit Hill borders Lighthouse Beach, Dahlsford, Shelly Beach and Waniora.